What Symptoms and Pain Are Associated With The Pronator Teres Muscle?

 Help with Pronator Teres Wrist, Forearm, and Thumb Pain

-Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relief for new injuries and is recommended as a maintenance treatment for over use injuries.
+Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relieve for new injuries and is great as a maintenance treatment for overuse and repetitive use injuries such as tennis elbow.
 Cold therapy should be used on new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 If you have recently injured the pronator teres muscle or have unexplained pain that has just started in the wrist and thumb, use Biofreeze.
 Rub the gel into the elbow, down the front of the forearm, and into the thumb and thumbpad.